The machine learning features use the concept of a bucket to divide the time series into batches for processing.

 In this example, you can see that some of the anomalies fall within the shaded blue area, which represents the bounds for the expected values.
 The bounds are calculated per bucket, but multi-bucket analysis is not limited by that scope.

-If you have more than one job, you can also obtain overall bucket results, which combine and correlate anomalies from multiple jobs into an overall score.
+If you have more than one anomaly detection job, you can also obtain overall bucket results, which combine and correlate anomalies from multiple jobs into an overall score.
 When you view the results for job groups in Kibana, it provides the overall bucket scores.
-For more information, see Results resources and Get overall buckets API.
+For more information, see Get overall buckets API.